hypervel/hypervel.org/docs/docs/queues.md

 ```

 ::: warning
-Since `catch` callbacks are serialized and executed at a later time by the Laravel Hyperf queue, you should not use the `$this` variable within `catch` callbacks.
+Since `catch` callbacks are serialized and executed at a later time by the Hypervel queue, you should not use the `$this` variable within `catch` callbacks.
 :::

 ## Running the Queue Worker

 ### The `queue:work` Command

-Laravel Hyperf includes an Artisan command that will start a queue worker and process new jobs as they are pushed onto the queue.
+Hypervel includes an Artisan command that will start a queue worker and process new jobs as they are pushed onto the queue.
 You may run the worker using the `queue:work` Artisan command.
 Note that once the `queue:work` command has started, it will continue to run until it is manually stopped or you close your terminal:

 ```shell:no-line-numbers
 php artisan queue:work